Shubh Laabh – Aapkey Ghar Mein: 7 years later

 Shree lives with her adoptive family with the hate of Kusum and her daughter, Komal.
 Toshniwal house is now controlled by Menaka.
 Maya and Rohit have a daughter, Myra who is spoilt by Maya and Menaka while Aditi and Vidyadhar have a son, Dhruv.
 Savita is insulted by Menaka, Maya and Myra.
 Shree is abandoned by Kusum and ends up at an orphanage.
 Shreya returns from abroad.
-Soon, Savita and Shreya meet Aasha (Shree) at orphanage.
-Not knowing the fact that Aasha was Shree three of them spent a night together.
+Soon, Savita and Shreya meet Asha (Shree) at orphanage.
+Not knowing the fact that Asha was Shree three of them spent a night together.
 Menaka bring Shree at Toshniwal house after Shree saved Myra from a snake.
-Meneka's younger daughter Ishaa comes and pursues Vaibhav.
+Meneka's younger daughter Isha comes and pursues Vaibhav.
 She invites Shreya at Vaibhav's birthday.
-Shree mistakenly spills water on floor on which Shreya slips and slaps Ishaa.
-Ishaa now plots to take over Shreya's place.
-Goddess Lakshmi punishes Shree for misusing her powers and takes her powers away; Menaka and Ishaa finds out that Aasha is Shree by seeing her anklets and she plans to separate Shree from the Toshniwals and send her to Kusum but fails.
-Goddess Lakshmi returns Shree's powers to save Savita and Shreya.
+Shree mistakenly spills water on floor on which Shreya slips and slaps Isha.
+Isha now plots to take over Shreya's place.
+Lakshmi punishes Shree for misusing her powers and takes her powers away; Menaka and Isha finds out that Asha is Shree by seeing her anklets and she plans to separate Shree from the Toshniwals and send her to Kusum but fails.
+Lakshmi returns Shree's powers to save Savita and Shreya.

-The series ends with Menaka going out of the house along with her daughter, Ishaa.
+The series ends with Menaka going out of the house along with her daughter Isha.